-Of course, these minor modifications don’t really make the mechanism a piece of art: besides the decorated rotor and the screw heads, the rest of the mechanism looks more or less stock and rather plain.
+Of course, these minor modifications don’t make the mechanism a piece of art: besides the decorated rotor and the screw heads, the rest of the mechanism looks more or less stock and rather plain.
 Still, for the price niche it occupies, the level of decor is more than acceptable.
 Also, this mechanism is known for its reliability and high accuracy and is what it is: a workhorse caliber that gets the job done with absolutely no hassle.
-All you need for it to keep counting best seconds of your life is to service it at proper intervals of time.
+All you need for it to keep counting the best seconds of your life is to service it at proper intervals of time.
 And even if something goes wrong, it won’t be a problem to fix it at the nearest authorized service station.

-Both crowns are ergonomically placed and the integrated lugs are just short enough for the watch hug your wrist gently.
+Both crowns are ergonomically placed and the integrated lugs are just short enough for the watch to hug your wrist gently.

-For my taste, there are a bit too many polished surfaces on this piece: something that you don’t really expect from a tool watch, but at least they give you a feeling of quality and even a certain luxury: it clearly doesn’t look like those German divers with their exaggeratedly practical appearance.
+For my taste, there are a bit too many polished surfaces on this piece: something that you don’t expect from a tool watch, but at least they give you a feeling of quality and even a certain luxury: it doesn’t look like those German divers with their exaggeratedly practical appearance.